scala/make-release-notes/experimental-backend.md

 An sbt project with these options can be found here: https://github.com/lrytz/experimental-backend-2.11/tree/master

+[The Gist by @retronym](https://gist.github.com/retronym/0178c212e4bacffed568) explains all the glorious details of creating Java 8 style lambdas in Scala.

 ## New Optimizer

 `-Yopt:l:classpath` enables the new optimizer.

 As part of the new backend for Scala 2.12 we are developing a new inliner and bytecode optimizer.
 The inliner is already available in Scala 2.11.7 and can be enabled using the `-Yopt` compiler option.
-Use `-Yopt:help` to see the available optimizations.
+Check `-Yopt:help` to see the available optimizations.